 Whether you have an issue with histamine or not, you are going to have to eat to be healthy.

 Exhaustive food lists detailing every food known to man as “high histamine” are not helpful.
 If the list stopped at dairy, cheese, red wine, and processed meat, that would be one thing.
-But spinach, banana, and tea?
+But spinach, banana, and avocado?
 Seems like a cruel joke.
 The fact is, most high histamine food lists contain many items that are nutrient rich and healthy as “foods to exclude.”

 Nonetheless, most of the blogosphere hyper focuses on high histamine food lists, which causes those of us trying to balance histamine levels to associate food with stress and to unnecessarily limit what we eat.
 Let me repeat: histamine issues or no, you’re going to have to eat.